|

 stress of the rides.
 The strap must be tightly attached to the purse and

-facilitate access to the money pocket.
+This facilitates easy access to the money pocket.

 Wear your wallet tightly enough to always be able